someniatko/DoctrineRestDriver/README.md

 }
 ```

-Afterwards you are able to use the created entity as if you were using a relational database.
+Afterwards you are able to use the created entity as if you were using a database.
-Let's assume that we have used the value "http://www.yourSite.com/api/products" for the product entity's @Table annotation.
+Let's assume we have used the value "http://www.yourSite.com/api/products" for the product entity's @Table annotation.

 ```php
 <?php